peterkimzz/rest-oauth2/README.md

 # OAuth2

-No more passport, just use simple REST API.
+No more passport, just use simple REST API for OAuth2.

 ## Contents